Proven-Paradox/shaper-system/Handbook.md

 > This Skill is focused on the business side of things.
 For example, a character may have very high Medicine skill that makes them able to provide a valuable service, but if they have no points in Trade (Doctor) they would struggle with paperwork and business decisions that they need to make to have a profitable business from their practice.

 ## Tricks
 Tricks represent minor things a character can do that don’t affect combat, but make life a little easier.
 Many Tricks will only be appropriate in fantasy or sci-fi settings, but some of these can work in more grounded settings.
 They can represent anything from fine control over fire magic to reliably having a lighter.
-Tricks can either be purchased in sets of 3 for 1 XP, or come along with some Abilities or Powers.
-If you spend XP to learn some Tricks and later learn an Ability or Power that grants a Trick you already know, you may learn a new Trick.
+Tricks can either be purchased in sets of 3 for 1 XP, or come along with some Abilities or Lessons.
+If you spend XP to learn some Tricks and later learn an Ability or Lesson that grants a Trick you already know, you may learn a new Trick.
 Once learned, a Trick can be used at will.
-The Tricks available (along with any Abilities/Powers that grant them for free) are described below.
+The Tricks available (along with any Abilities/Lessons that grant them for free) are described below.

 #### Chill
 You can generate a feeling of cold.
 This can a small ice spell, triggering an endothermic chemical reaction, or something similar.
 If the cold comes from a device, it can be assumed to always have fuel.
 You are immune to discomfort from your own Chill, and the cold--though deeply uncomfortable--is not strong enough to cause HP damage.
 The chill is not enough to counteract hot weather.
 This can be used to chill drinks, make ice, preserve food, or similar applications.